FADEFRE/uniwebsite/README.md

 - container: container components used for styling purpose
 - filter: components used to select filters
 - info-box: components used on applicant views to provide further information
-- management components used in management views
+- management: components used in management views
+- panel: panels assembled from panel-parts for specific use cases
+- panel-parts: components that provide single sections of a connection panel
+- side-info: side bar components providing futher information
-- panel: panel components
+- util: utility components
+- TheLanguageSelection: language selection component for header bar
+- TheNavigation: navigation component for header bar
 ### config:
 - global configurations (as javascript files)
 ### i18n: